-Management evaluates operating performance based on net revenue, operating income (loss) and net income (loss) and a measure that we refer to as Adjusted EBITDA, defined as net income (loss) excluding net charges related to interest income, interest expense, income tax expense, depreciation, amortization of intangible assets, SEC inquiry and financial restatement costs, SEC penalties on resolution, strategic consulting and other related professional fees, executive severance and employee retention, restructuring, non-cash charge related to a fair value step-up to work-in-process inventory, share-based compensation, impairment of goodwill and long-lived assets, unrealized foreign exchange gains and losses, net, other non-operating gains and losses, net, and gains and losses on investments in affiliates and impairments.
+Management evaluates operating performance based on net revenue, operating income (loss) and net income (loss) and a measure that we refer to as Adjusted EBITDA, defined as net income (loss) excluding net charges related to interest income, interest expense, income tax expense, depreciation, amortization of intangible assets, strategic consulting and other related professional fees, executive severance and employee retention, restructuring, non-cash charge related to a fair value step-up to work-in-process inventory, share-based compensation, impairment, unrealized foreign exchange gains and losses, net, other non-operating gains and losses, net, and gains and losses on investments in affiliates and impairments.
 Among the key factors that will influence our performance are successful execution and implementation of our strategic initiatives, global economic conditions, especially in the technology sector, financial services, MSO and insurance.

 We have developed plans and will continue to monitor plans to address process improvements and realize other efficiencies throughout our global footprint with a goal to reduce cost, remove waste and improve our overall gross margins.
 There can be no assurance that these actions will improve gross margins.
-For the three months ended October 31, 2018 and 2017, our gross margin percentage was 17.8% and 8.9%, respectively.
+For the three months ended January 31, 2019 and 2018, our gross margin percentage was 18.2% and 10.3%, respectively.
 Increased competition as well as industry consolidation and/or low demand for our clients' products and services may hinder our ability to maintain or improve our gross margins, profitability and cash flows.
 We must continue to focus on margin improvement, through implementation of our strategic initiatives, cost reductions and asset and employee productivity gains in order to improve the profitability of our business and maintain our competitive position.
 We generally manage margin and pricing pressures in several ways, including efforts to target new markets, expand and enhance our service offerings, improve the efficiency of our processes and to lower our infrastructure costs.
 We seek to lower our cost to service clients by moving work to lower-cost venues, consolidating and leveraging our global facility footprint, drive process and efficiency reforms and other actions designed to improve the productivity of our operations.

 Historically, a limited number of key clients had accounted for a significant percentage of our revenue.
-For the three months ended October 31, 2018, the Company's ten largest clients accounted for approximately 51% of consolidated net revenue.
-No clients accounted for more than 10% of the Company's consolidated net revenue for the three months ended October 31, 2018.
+For the three months ended January 31, 2019, the Company's ten largest clients accounted for approximately 48.5% of consolidated net revenue.
+One client from the computing market accounted for more than 10% of the Company's consolidated net revenue for the three months ended January 31, 2019.
 In general, we do not have any agreements which obligate any client to buy a minimum amount of services from us or designate us as an exclusive service provider.
 Consequently, our net revenue is subject to demand variability by our clients.
 The level and timing of orders placed by our clients vary for a variety of reasons, including seasonal buying by end-users, the introduction of new technologies and general economic conditions.
 By diversifying into new markets and improving the operational support structure for our clients, we expect to offset the adverse financial impact such factors may bring about.